QUVA-Lab/e2cnn/docs/source/index.rst

 *Equivariant neural networks* guarantee a prespecified transformation behavior of their features under transformations of their input.
 This package provides functionality for the equivariant processing of planar images.
-It implements the *most general convolutional maps* which are equivariant under the isometries of the plane, that is, under translations, rotations and reflections.
+It implements the *most general convolutional maps* and the *most general differential operators* which are equivariant under the isometries of the plane, that is, under translations, rotations and reflections.

 Package Reference
 -----------------

-The library is structured into four subpackages with different high-level features:
+The library is structured into five subpackages with different high-level features:

 * :doc:`e2cnn.group <api/e2cnn.group>`         implements basic concepts of group and representation theory

 * :doc:`e2cnn.kernels <api/e2cnn.kernels>`     solves for spaces of equivariant convolution kernels

+* :doc:`e2cnn.diffops <api/e2cnn.diffops>`     solves for spaces of equivariant differential operators

 * :doc:`e2cnn.gspaces <api/e2cnn.gspaces>`     defines the image plane and its symmetries